 Mad King Ludwig’s maddest creation combines Wagnerian inspiration with a superbly dramatic alpine site to create a romantic fantasy from the age of chivalry.
+This makes Schloss Neuschwanstein the ultimate fairy-tale castle.

 Almost every major German river – including the Mosel – has a long-distance cycle path alongside.
+Rent a bike and cycle multi-day tours, stopping by in small pensions and hotels along the way, enjoying the great regional food and wine.

 The world’s biggest excuse for a beer – and it comes in big measures, too.
+Bring your lederhosen and Dirndl to drink a "Maß" or two at the Octoberfest.

 A Disney-like Bavarian road-trip where the steep roofs and ancient towers are real.